ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 The first reason is essentially an indicator of the quality of the algorithm - "problem" ads should be relatively cheap in terms of available factors.
 Dilapidated housing can often be identified only by appearance.
 Increasing filters by year of construction leads to a significant reduction in dilapidated housing, but greatly reduces the volume of insights.
 The list also includes ads from scammers, which also requires manual control (at least it is necessary to ring the ads).

 Thus, some good insights found.
 However, the big platform requires dozens and we had to do a lot of work manually.
-We discussed expanding to other segments, came to the conclusion that it was unprofitable and did not move beyond MVP.
+Using ML from open source commercial real estate is profitable only for indiviual investing.

 **The project code contains 2 scripts**: